Your Personal Running Plan

 You can create plans for 5K, 10K, half marathon, marathon, or any custom distance.
 Whether you're aiming for your first finish or a new personal best, the plan will be structured specifically for your chosen distance and target time.

 It depends on your goal distance and current fitness.
 A 5K plan might be 6 to 8 weeks, while a marathon plan could run 12 to 20 weeks or more.
-The free plan supports up to 2 months of training.
-The paid plan extends that to 12 months, which is ideal for longer buildups or if your race is further out.
+Plans can extend up to 12 months, which is ideal for longer buildups or if your race is further out.

 All you need is a good pair of running shoes.
 A GPS watch or phone app is helpful for tracking pace and distance but not required.
 The plan doesn't assume access to a track, gym, or any special equipment — all workouts can be done outdoors on roads, trails, or paths.

 Yes — light cross-training (cycling, swimming, strength work) on easy or rest days can complement your running.
 Just be mindful of total training load.
-If you use the paid plan, you can mention your cross-training activities in your preferences so the plan accounts for them and avoids overloading you.
+You can mention your cross-training activities in your preferences so the plan accounts for them and avoids overloading you.